awsdocs/amazon-pinpoint-user-guide/doc-source/campaigns-message.md

 This section contains information about writing a push notification and setting up the action that occurs when a recipient taps the notification\.

-**Choose the notification type**
+1. On the **Create your message** page, do one of the following:
+   + To design and write a new message for the campaign, select **Create a new push notification**\.
+   + To create a message that's based on a push notification template:

+     1. Select **Choose an existing push notification template**, and then select **Choose a template**\.

+     1. Browse for the template that you want to use\.
+When you select a template from the list, Amazon Pinpoint displays a preview of the active version of the template\. \(The active version is typically the version of a template that's been reviewed and approved for use, depending on your workflow\.\)

+     1. When you find the template that you want, select it, and then select **Choose template**\.

+     1. Under **Template version**, specify whether you want Amazon Pinpoint to automatically update the message to include any changes that you might make to the template before the message is sent\.
+To learn more about these options, see [Managing Versions of Message Templates](message-templates-versioning.md)\.

+     1. If you created this campaign as an A/B test campaign \(as opposed to a standard campaign\), repeat the steps in this section for each treatment\.
+You can switch between treatments by using the tabs at the top of the **Push notification details** section\.

+     1. When you finish, choose **Next**\.

-+ For **Notification type**, choose one of the following options:
+1. For **Notification type**, specify the type of message that you want to send:
-  + **Standard notification** – A push notification with a title and message\.
-Recipients are alerted by their mobile devices when they receive the notification\.
+   + **Standard notification** – A push notification that has a title, a message body, and other content and settings\.
+Recipients are alerted by their mobile devices when they receive the message\.
    + **Silent notification** – A custom JSON attribute\-value pair that Amazon Pinpoint sends to your app without producing notifications on recipients' devices\.
-Use silent notifications to send data that your app code is designed to receive and handle\.
+Use silent notifications to send data that your app is designed to receive and handle\.
 For example, you can use silent notifications to update the app's configuration or to show messages in an in\-app message center\.
+   + **Raw message** – A push notification that specifies all of a notification's content and settings as a JSON object\.
+Use raw messages for cases such as sending custom data to an app for processing by that app, instead of the push notification service\.

+     If you choose the **Raw message** option, the message editor displays an outline of the code to use for the message\.
+In the message editor, enter the content and settings that you want to use for each push notification service, including any optional settings—such as images, sounds, and actions—that you want to specify\.
+For more information, see the documentation for the push notification services that you use\.
+After you enter all the raw message content, repeat this step for each treatment, if you created this campaign as an A/B test campaign\.
+When you finish, choose **Next**\.

 #### To create a standard notification<a name="campaigns-message-mobile-standard"></a>

-**To write a standard notification**
+**To create a standard notification**

-1. For **Message content**, choose whether you want to **Create a new message** or **Use an existing template**\.
-If you choose to use an existing template, choose the template from the **Template** list\.

-1. For **Title**, enter the title you want to display above the message\.
+1. For **Title**, enter the title that you want to display above the message\.

-1. For **Message**, enter the message body\.
+1. For **Body**, enter the message body\.
 Your push notification can have up to 200 characters\.
-A character counter below the left edge of the field counts down from 200 as you add characters to the message\.
+A character counter below the field counts down from 200 as you add characters to the message\.

-1. For **Action**, select the action you want to occur when recipients tap the notification:
+1. For **Action**, select the action that you want to occur when a recipient taps the notification:
-   + **Open your app** – Your app launches, or it becomes the foreground app if it has been sent to the background\.
+   + **Open your app** – Your app launches, or it becomes the foreground app if it was sent to the background\.
-   + **Go to a URL** – The default mobile browser on the user's device launches and opens a web page at the URL you specify\.
+   + **Go to a URL** – The default mobile browser on the recipient's device launches and opens a web page at the URL that you specify\.
 For example, this action can be useful for sending users to a blog post\.
-   + **Open a deep link** – Your app opens to a specific page or component\.
+   + **Open a deep link** – Your app opens to a specific page or component in the app\.
 For example, this action can be useful to direct users to special promotions for in\-app purchases\.

-1. \(Optional\) Under **Media URLs**, you can optionally provide URLs that point to media files that are displayed in your push notification\.
+1. \(Optional\) Under **Media URLs**, enter the URLs for any media files that you want to display in the push notification\.
 The URLs must be publicly accessible so that the push notification services for Android or iOS can retrieve the images\.

 1. If you created this campaign as an A/B test campaign \(as opposed to a standard campaign\), repeat the steps in this section for each treatment\.
 You can switch between treatments by using the tabs at the top of the **Push notification details** section\.